Molly and Mama

 YOU WILL NEED

-• Heart template.
-Save it to your computer and print it as is, or to a size that suits your project
+• HEART TEMPLATE – Save it to your computer and print it as is, or resize to suit your project

 • Ribbon for a bow if you wish.
 3/8″ or 10mm wide ribbon is easy to work with and grosgrain ribbon washes really well.